elze/redux-toolkit-blogposts/README.md

 This application was created for a presentation at the Women Who Code ATX chapter.
 It illustrates React.js Redux-toolkit.

+It is deployed at https://redux-toolkit-tickets.vercel.app/

+To get just the most basic application code, you can checkout the tag 1.0.
+That version has only the async actions, and all it does is it gets data from the backend and displays it.

-It has a backend and a frontend.
-To start the backend server, while in the top-level directory of this application,
+This application has a backend and a frontend.
+To start the backend server (assuming you are in the top-level directory of this application)

 `cd api`